-Note that COs are required to follow CAREs CI Harmonization Procurement Policy relating to procurement.
+Note that COs are required to follow CARE’s CI Harmonized Procurement Policy relating to procurement.
 If the Lead Member policy and procedures conflicts with the advice below, the Lead Member policy will take priority and shall be binding on all emergency procurement activities.
 Refer to the Lead Member procurement unit for further advice.

-- Emergency thresholds and approvals should be set up in PeopleSoft through workflow approval.
+- In PeopleSoft environment, emergency approval thresholds should be set up in PeopleSoft through workflow approval.
 Contact Shared Service Center for further information.

 - Increase check signatory limits.

 - Relax check-run (pay cycle) dates for emergency purchases to help with immediate payments.